Skip to content

 Safe, Supportive, & Sustainable Housing

-Julia West House is a 12-story cross-laminated timber (CLT) building that will house more than 50,000 square feet of housing, amenities, and services within its small footprint.
-It will provide 90 units (60 studios and 30 one-bedrooms) of Permanent Supportive Housing.
-The community will serve houseless elders and BIPOC individuals earning 30% or less of the Area Median Income (AMI), with on-site services to provide residents with support tailored to each household’s needs.
+Julia West House is a 12-story cross-laminated timber (CLT) building featuring more than 50,000 square feet of housing, amenities, and services within its small footprint.
+It provides 90 units (60 studios and 30 one-bedrooms) of Permanent Supportive Housing.
+The community serves houseless BIPOC elders and individuals earning 30% or less of the Area Median Income (AMI), with on-site services to provide residents with support tailored to each household’s needs.

 Natural Materials

-Julia West House is anticipated to be the first high-rise, all-CLT building in Oregon once built.
-The wood structure benefits the environment with a lower carbon footprint than concrete or steel, which also contributes to the warm, natural material palette on the interiors—an important aspect of trauma-informed design.
-Wood ceilings and glulam columns are left exposed on the building’s interior, contributing to a warm material palette inspired by the local ecology of the Pacific Northwest.
-This extends into the units where natural light is prioritized to help create a calm and comfortable urban living experience.
+Julia West House is currently Oregon’s tallest Mass Timber building.
+The wood structure benefits the environment by having a lower carbon footprint than concrete or steel, which also contributes to the warm, natural material palette in the interiors—an important aspect of trauma-informed design.
+Wood ceilings and glulam columns are left exposed in the building’s interior, contributing to a warm material palette inspired by the Pacific Northwest’s local ecology.
+This extends to the units, where natural light is prioritized to create a calm and comfortable urban living experience.

 A Welcoming Entrance

-A shade canopy on the ground floor and an overhang on the roof deck will provide residents with added solar protection.
-Large windows recess into the subtle projection of the west façade, providing glimpses of copper metal paneling and additional shade for residents.
+A ground-floor shade canopy and a roof-deck overhang provide residents with additional solar protection.
+Large windows recess into the subtle projection of the west façade, providing glimpses of copper metal paneling and additional shade for residents

 Honoring the Community

 One goal of the project was to create a building that reflects the heritage of its inhabitants and honors the values that tie its community together.
-One of the ways this is achieved is by expressing the communal spaces on the façade of the building as large carve-outs in its massing.
-Much like the historic communities who remained connected through traveling the ancient waterways of the Columbia River, these spaces are connected through a single, basalt-like crack that travels between them and adds a subtle articulation to the façade.
+One way this is achieved is by expressing the building’s communal spaces on its façade as large carve-outs in its massing.
+Much like the historic communities that remained connected by traveling the ancient waterways of the Columbia River, these spaces are connected by a single, basalt-like crack that runs between them and adds a subtle articulation to the façade.

 Support for Residents

-Recent data shows that approximately 25% of the houseless population in Portland are adults aged 55 and over, with a disproportionate impact of homelessness on communities of color.
-The 100% PSH community is intended to serve adults aged 55+, 45% of whom identify as BIPOC (Black, Indigenous, and People of Color).
+Recent data shows that approximately 25% of the houseless population in Portland is adults aged 55 and over, with a disproportionate impact of homelessness on communities of color (2023 Oregon Statewide Homelessness Estimates).
+The 100% PSH community is designed to serve adults aged 55+, 45% of whom identify as BIPOC (Black, Indigenous, and People of Color).
 On-site service providers were selected to give residents support tailored to their needs.
-Case management services will be provided by the Native American Rehabilitation Association of the Northwest (NARA Northwest) and the Northwest Pilot Project, with resident services provided by the Community for Positive Aging.
+Case management services are provided by the Native American Rehabilitation Association of the Northwest (NARA Northwest) and the Northwest Pilot Project, with resident services provided by the Community for Positive Aging.